mikedilger/chorus/README.md

 ## Change Log

+### version 1.5.1 (2024-07-14, c9c71311)

+- FIX: large non-utf8 messages were attempted to be logged causing a panic
+- FIX: parse errors were not being punished so a nasty client could do a DoS of chorus with simple junk.

 ### version 1.5.0 (2024-07-13, 870e470d)

 - BREAKING: If you run chorus behind a proxy like nginx, you MUST set the new `chorus_is_behind_a_proxy`